 Community Program and Organization Evaluation DPC 879 2 units

-Students will learn to conduct community program and organizational evaluations using depth psychological, participatory, and empowering frameworks, for example, collecting organizational and community symbols, visions, missions, and dreams as well as other types of qualitative data to determine processes and outcomes of interventions and collective action.
-Students will interpret results and apply lessons learned for community and organizational healing and development.
-Particular emphasis will be given to the role of worldview and political ideology in addressing evaluative inquiry and the framing of a participatory and empowering evaluation approach.
+Students will learn to conduct community program and organizational evaluations using empowerment and participatory frameworks, as well as other types of evaluation data to determine processes and outcomes of interventions and collective action.
+Students will learn to interpret results and apply lessons learned for community and organizational growth and development.
+Particular emphasis will be given to the importance of worldview and political ideology in addressing evaluative inquiry and the framing of a participatory and empowering evaluation approach.
 Students will learn to design evaluations, develop evaluation plans, and align evaluation questions to program and organizational learning needs.
-In addition, students will conduct needs assessments, define and prioritize program goals and objectives, and develop procedures and techniques to identify evaluation data sources and target population.
+In addition, students will learn to conduct needs assessments, define and prioritize program goals and objectives, and develop procedures and techniques to identify evaluation data sources and target population.
 Emphasis will be placed on participatory and empowering evaluation approaches that increase program sustainability.